Free shipping on orders over $100

 1. Flagpole Location & Height

-The first step is to determine the flagpole location and height.
-There needs to be enough space for the flag to fly freely and not be obstructed, i.e. not hit a building, house, trees or utility lines.
-Flags can wear very quickly if they are hitting another object.
-Clearance should be the length of the longest flag you intend to fly, plus several feet from nearest obstruction.
+To start, choose the location and height for your flagpole.
+Ensure there's sufficient space for the flag to fly freely without obstruction from buildings, trees, or utility lines.
+Flags can wear out quickly if they hit obstacles.
+Allow clearance equal to the length of the longest flag you plan to fly, plus several extra feet from any nearby obstructions.

 2. Flagpole Wind Speed Rating

-After determining the height of the flagpole, the second step is to identify the maximum wind speed for your area, such as 90 mph.
-Keep in mind that local ordinances may also dictate what the wind load requirements are, particularly for commercial construction projects.
+Once you've determined the flagpole height, the next step is to identify the maximum wind speed expected in your area, such as 90 mph.
+Local ordinances may also specify wind load requirements, especially for commercial projects.

 3. Flagpole Type – External vs. Internal Halyard